BBBSnowball/mehari/source/_posts/2013-11-06-looking-for-a-blog-engine.markdown

 Another intersting one is Blogger because it was funded by Y Combinator.
 I really love Paul Graham's books about Lisp.
 He certainly is a smart guy.
 So I figured that a project that is supported by his company is worth a look.
 Well, they've been bought by Google and the site is closed.
 That certainly was an interesting thing, if Google was so interested in it ;-)

-Finally, I found [Ghost](https://ghost.org/).
+Then, I found [Ghost](https://ghost.org/).
 It doesn't have any bells and whistles that we don't need.
 Even better, it uses Markdown for the posts.
 I'm using Markdown a lot - for personal notes, for notes in lectures, when I'm writing for the [lessproject wiki](http://lessproject.de/).
 I don't have to tell you that I immediately liked Ghost.
 After some struggles with the Node package manager ([solution is here](http://stackoverflow.com/a/18428563)), I have the blog up and running.

+**Update:**

+Ghost only lasted for about three days.
+Today, a friend told me that he uses [Octopress](http://octopress.org/) for blogging.
+The workflow is quite different from Ghost: You write the pages on your PC, let Octopress generate the HTML and push it to a web server.
+This means that we can use Github pages to host the blog.
+This is a huge advantage because it will last.
+The Ghost blog is hosted on my private server, so it won't last forever.
+If anyone uses our software, I don't want them to be stopped (or hindered) by a dead page.
+The Github pages will live as long as the code repository.

-One of those "bells and whistles" that Ghost does not have (yet) is multi-user support.
-This means that Sebstian and I will be using the same user account.
-We will add a signature at the end of each post.
+We will use a git to store the Markdown source of our posts.
+We use a similar workflow for source code and notes.
+The git will track who writes posts, but this won't show up in the posts.
+Therefore, we will add a signature at the end of each post.
 Feel free to remind us, if we forget to do that.

-We will try Ghost for a few weeks.
-If you think "That totally looks like Wordpress", it might be.
-Look at the bottom of this page.
-If it doesn't say "Proudly published with Ghost", it probably is a Wordpress blog ;-)

 -- Benjamin